telicent-oss/telicent-frontend-cli/README.md

 ## Telicent Frontend CLI ("TEFE" CLI)

+Simply - this package is a catch-all CLI for Telicent frontend.
+It is Basically scripts for our NPM packages

-CLI package to capture & propagate _Telicent frontend opinion_ on code, config & tools
+A more complex definition: A CLI package to capture & propagate _Telicent frontend opinion_ on code, config & tools

 Install this in each npm package repository to provide:
 1. Some scripts to manually-trigger